endaaman/tym/README.md

 ## Motivation

-[`termite`](https://github.com/thestinger/termite) is very good but `vte-ng` is conflict with `vte` and its slection mode feature is not needed for me because tmux has almost same (or even better) one.
+[`termite`](https://github.com/thestinger/termite) is very good but `vte-ng` is conflict with `vte` and its slection mode feature is not needed for me because tmux has almost same (or a bit better) one.

 So I want a terminal emulator which is
 - original VTE-based